zbabtkis/Backbone-ToggleSwitch/README.md

 Backbone ToggleSwitch is the simple MVC widget you've been looking for...

 You just need a toggle widget right?
-Sure, it wouldn't take too teribly long to implement this bad boy your self, but with ToggleWidget you can save your valuable time and inject a beautiful Backbone widget into your web app in seconds!
+Sure, it wouldn't take too teribly long to implement this bad boy your self, but with ToggleWidget you can save your valuable time and inject a beautiful Backbone switch into your web app in seconds!

 Installation
 -----------